Minnesotans of all stripes are cashing in on Anthony Edwards' cheeky tourism slogan

 The Friends of the Boundary Waters Canoe Area Wilderness took the opportunity to give away free stickers.
 The sign-up form also leads to a site where visitors can donate to the organization's conservation efforts.

-The state tourism board and Visit Minneapolis gave a nod to the slogan in their own social posts.
+The state tourism board and Meet Minneapolis gave a nod to the slogan in their own social posts.

 And the Minnesota State Fair used the hype to promote its Kickoff to Summer event, which runs Thursday through Saturday.